 Her critically acclaimed novel, The Book Woman of Troublesome Creek is a recommended read by Dolly Parton and has earned a 2020 PBS Readers Choice, 2019 LibraryReads Best Book, Indie Next, SIBA, Forbes Best Historical Novel, Book-A-Million Best Fiction, and is an Oprah's Buzziest Books pick and a Women’s National Book Association Great Group Reads selection.
 It was inspired by the remarkable "blue people" of Kentucky, and the fierce, brave Packhorse Librarians who used the power of literacy to overcome bigotry and fear during the Great Depression.
 She spent over a decade researching the historical Kentucky Packhorse program and was also a contributor and researcher for the critically acclaimed PBS Television Documentary, “The Pack Horse Librarians of Appalachia.

 Eastern Kentucky University (EKU) recognized Kim Michele Richardson for her distinguished service to arts and culture with an honorary Doctor of Humanities (L.H.D) degree at EKU’s 2024 spring commencement.
-In 2024, Gov. Andy Beshear, Lt.
-Governor Jacqueline Coleman and the Kentucky Women’s Commission inducted Kim Michele into The Kentucky Women’s Remembered exhibit, a permanent portrait gallery located in the state Capitol’s West Wing honoring Kentucky women who have made significant contributions to the Commonwealth.
+Gov. Beshear, Lt.
+Governor Coleman and the Kentucky Women’s Commission inducted Kim Michele into The Kentucky Women’s Remembered exhibit for her contributions to Kentucky.
+“May their stories remind generations to come of what it means to be an outstanding Kentucky woman,” Beshear said.
+A permanent portrait gallery is located in the state Capitol’s West Wing honoring Kentucky women who have made significant contributions to the Commonwealth.

 The Book Woman of Troublesome Creek is taught widely in high schools and college classrooms and has been adopted as a Common Read selection by states, cities, and universities across the country and abroad.
 It has been translated into over 16 languages.
 Her latest novel, The Book Woman’s Daughter, an instant NYT and USA TODAY’s bestseller is both a stand-alone and sequel to The Book Woman of Troublesome Creek.
 She also has a children’s picture book out based on the novels, Junia, The Book Mule of Troublesome Creek.
 Kim Michele lives with her family in Kentucky and is the founder of Shy Rabbit, a writing residency and Courthouses Reading Across Kentucky & Beyond.